Hurricane Window & Door FAQs

 5. Apply Waterproofing and Flashing

-- Apply flashing tape: Before placing the window, add flashing tape around the exterior edges of the rough opening.
+– Apply flashing tape: Before placing the window, add flashing tape around the exterior edges of the rough opening.
 This will help prevent water intrusion.
+This should be placed Bottom – Sides – Top and overlapped to not allow water behind.

-- You may also need to install a drip cap above the window to prevent water from running down behind the window frame.
+– You may also need to install a drip cap above the window to prevent water from running down behind the window frame.
+This typically installs behind the vapor barrier.

 6. Insert and Secure the New Window